KashouC/darktheme/README.txt

 --- Aseprite Dark Grey Theme ----
+WARNING: This theme is not updated anymore as I do not use it.
 WARNING: This version is exclusively for v1.2-beta8 and onwards of Aseprite.

 You can find Aseprite at http://aseprite.org/ or http://store.steampowered.com/app/431730/.